-Some people, mostly cannabis advocates, claim the link between cannabis and respiratory problems is far far proven.
-Some even go so far as to claim that it’s “anti-marijuana prejudice,” not science, that causes doctors to blame marijuana for respiratory problems.
+Some people, mostly cannabis advocates, claim the link between cannabis and respiratory problems is far from proven.
+Some even go so far as to claim it’s “anti-marijuana prejudice,” not science, that causes doctors to blame marijuana for respiratory problems.

 There is of course legitimate scientific debate, and further studies needed, to determine the existence and degree of any provable causal link between cannabis inhalation and respiratory disorders.

 But for me, no further studies are needed.
 I know from personal experience, and from what I observe when smoking and vaping with my many fellow grower and cannabis consumer friends, that when people smoke or vape a lot of cannabis on a regular basis, it’s hurting lungs and throats.

 After a day or two of serious smoking, I wheeze and cough.
 I have to breathe harder when working out, I’m futilely trying to clear my throat.
 I consume packets of throat lozenges.

 I see the same hacking and wheezing with other marijuana users, especially chronic, serious users age 35 and older.
 That’s why I don’t need a study to confirm that inhaled marijuana damages the human airway and lungs.
 It’s obvious.

 I asked the doctor if he knew of any miraculous respiratory therapies, inhalers, natural medicines, or other safe treatments that would cleanse my lungs so I could continue to vaporize and/or combust large amounts of cannabis.